Origins What is Buddhism Doctrines Comparison The Truth

 1st Century AD

-Buddhism Enters China
+Buddhism enters China

-Mahayana Buddhism was introduced to China during the Han Dynasty.
-Pioneering translators such as 安世高 and the Iranian monk Lokaksema rendered Buddhist scriptures into Chinese, blending Buddhist ideas with Taoist and Confucian concepts — forming the unique Chinese Buddhist tradition.
+Mahayana Buddhism was introduced to China during the Han dynasty.
+Pioneering scholars and translators rendered Buddhist scriptures in Chinese, blending Buddhist ideas with Taoist and Confucian concepts, creating the unique form of Chinese Buddhism that has endured since.

 Part Two